guidefari/great-gatsby/src/posts/Portfolio/BHE/index.md

 showInProjects: true
 ---

 Marketing website done for a company that supplies equipment, spares and engineering services.
+The aim is to give visitors of the site a simple & efficient overview of what the company offers.